anamrk/R4R_F25-journals/journal_09-28oct25.md

 > **Due Wednesday 29th, 11pm**

 ### Rose
+LLm and open source with data saving.

 ### Thorn
+Most of it since my research is in the early stages.

 ### Bud
+None of it at this time.

 ---

 ## Research Application
+Not applicable to my research.
 > [!IMPORTANT]
 > **Due Monday 27th, 11pm**